Gateway API support

 that is independent of a specific mesh or ingress implementation.
 Recent

-versions of Linkerd fully support the Kubernetes Gateway
+versions of Linkerd fully support the

-API as a core configuration mechanism, and
+Kubernetes Gateway API as a core

-many Linkerd features, including authorization policies, dynamic
+configuration mechanism, and many Linkerd features, including authorization

-traffic routing, and request timeouts, require these
+policies, dynamic traffic routing, and request

-resource types from the Gateway API in order to be used.
-(Note that Linkerd does
+timeouts, require these resource types from the Gateway API in order

-not require these types in order to run, but these features will not be
+to be used.
+(Note that Linkerd does not require these types in order to run, but

 The two primary Gateway API types used to configure Linkerd are: